IPCC report: 'reality check' as widespread climate changes rapidly intensify | DW | 09.08.2021

 By burning fossil fuels and releasing gases that heat the Earth like a greenhouse, people have warmed the planet by about 1.1 C. Across the world, the report shows, this has made heat waves and heavy rains stronger and more common.
 The share of tropical cyclones with high wind speeds has risen.
 In many regions, droughts are drier and last longer.

-Since the last major IPCC assessment report in 2014 scientists have also grown more certain that climate change has made individual fires, floods and storms stronger.
-There is a simple solution to prevent weather getting worse— stop burning fossil fuels — but governments, businesses and individual people are failing to do so fast enough.
+Since the last major IPCC assessment report in 2014, scientists have also grown more certain that climate change has made individual fires, floods and storms stronger.
+There is a simple solution to prevent weather getting worse — to stop burning fossil fuels — but governments, businesses and individual people are failing to do so fast enough.

-"It's much easier to avoid emissions now rather than blowing past our carbon budget and having to take a lot of emissions out of the atmosphere again," said Malte Meinshausen, a scientist at the Potsdam Institute for Climate Impact Research and co-author of the report.
-"That price tag is higher than a lot of the low hanging fruit that we have today."
+"It's much easier to avoid emissions now rather than blowing past our carbon budget and having to take a lot of emissions out of the atmosphere again," said Malte Meinshausen, a scientist at the Potsdam Institute for Climate Impact Research in Germny and co-author of the report.
+"That price tag is higher than a lot of the low-hanging fruit that we have today."

 Across the globe, extreme rains will grow 7% heavier for each degree Celsius of global warming.
 More tropical cyclones will be classed in the highest categories 4 and 5.
 Asian monsoon rains will fall harder and at different times.